Smoked Beef Ribs Recipe (Texas-Style Dino Ribs)

 - Sponge for flavor.
 Season heavily with your choice of spices, and don’t forget to spritz liquids.
 Beef ribs soak it all in, giving you a lot of flexibility if you want more than the classic salt and pepper.

-What are Beef Ribs?
+What are Beef Plate Ribs?

 It’s important to know what they are, so you can buy the correct ones.
-These big bbq beef ribs can easily be mistaken for the smaller, less meaty version commonly found in grocery stores.
+These big BBQ beef ribs can easily be mistaken for the smaller, less meaty version commonly found in grocery stores.

 Beef short ribs, also known as beef plate ribs, are a section of ribs from the lower part of the rib cage close to the belly.
 Typically they come in a “plate” of 3 very large bones with the meat attached on the top.